Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • T-cell transfer therapy (Adoptive cell therapy)

 • CAR T-Cell therapy: Specific blood cancers, such as specific forms of leukemia, lymphoma, and multiple myeloma, are treated using CAR T-cell therapy.
-CAR T-cell therapy is being studied by healthcare providers as a potential treatment for brain and breast cancer.
+CAR T-cell therapy is being studied as a potential treatment for brain and breast cancer.

-• Tumor-infiltrating lymphocytes (TIL): Cancers treated by TIL: TIL therapy has not been authorized by the FDA to be used as a routine cancer treatment in the United States.
-TIL therapy is being investigated by healthcare providers as a potential treatment for cholangiocarcinoma (bile duct cancer), melanoma, and cervical squamous carcinoma.
+• Tumor-infiltrating lymphocytes (TIL): Cancers treated by TIL: TIL therapy has not been authorized by the FDA to be used as a routine cancer treatment.
+TIL therapy is being investigated as a potential treatment for cholangiocarcinoma (bile duct cancer), melanoma, and cervical squamous carcinoma.

 • Monoclonal antibody therapy: More than 60 distinct monoclonal antibody medications that treat a variety of cancers have received FDA approval.
 Common cancer forms that are treated with various monoclonal antibodies consist of: